Policy and Targets

 Regulatory Authority

-Until mid-2020, the Agency for the Regulation and Control of Hydrocarbons (Agencia de Regulación y Control Hidrocarburifero) regulated the exploration, exploitation, industrialization, refining, transportation, and commercialization of hydrocarbons.
+Until mid-2020, the Agency for the Regulation and Control of Hydrocarbons (Agencia de Regulación y Control Hidrocarburifero) regulated the exploration, exploitation, industrialization, refining, transport, and commercialization of hydrocarbons.
 In 2020, it merged with the regulators overseeing the mining and electricity sectors to create the Agency for the Regulation and Control of Energy and Nonrenewable Natural Resources (Agencia de Regulación y Control de Energía y Recursos Naturales no Renovables [ARC]).
-This merger of regulatory agencies aligns with the merger of ministries to create MERNNR.
+This merger of regulatory agencies aligns with the merger of ministries to create the MEM.
 The ARC assumed the responsibilities, obligations, and practices of the Agency for the Regulation and Control of Hydrocarbons.
+Articles 3, 6, and 11 of Ministerial Agreement MEM-MEM-2022-0047-AM, 2022 , confirm that the MEM is the ultimate regulator, but that the ARC will be responsible for ensuring compliance with sector reporting and consultation requirements.

 Petroecuador is the only entity authorized to buy and sell oil, gas, and refined products.
 It is also responsible for most of the oil and gas production in Ecuador.
 The company is also tasked with negotiating and signing contracts with other companies on behalf of the government.